What Does a Procurement Engineer Do?

 - A Professional Engineer (PE) license obtained by accredited examination is a plus

-When hiring a procurement engineer, first consider the following:
+When hiring a procurement engineer, first consider your internal capabilities and resources.

 - Recruiting: Do you have the knowledge, tools, and resources to attract and screen candidates?